microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

    Install-Module AzureAD -RequiredVersion 2.0.2.4
    ```

-* **Create Secondary AD tenant**: Azure API for FHIR needs to be deployed in Active Directory tenants for Data control plane authorization and Resource control plane for resources.
-Most companies lock down Active Directory App Registrations for security purposes which will prevent you from publishing an app, registering roles, or granting permissions.
-To avoid this, you will create a separate "secondary" Active Directory domain.
-(A basic Azure Active Directory domain is a free service.)
-   * Use a browser to navigate to the Azure Portal, navigate to Azure Active Directory.
-Click "Create a tenant".
-Enter an Organization name e.g. "{yourname}fhirad".
-Enter an Initial domain name and click the Create button.
-This will be referred to as **Secondary AD** in this page for clarity.
+* **Log into Primary AD tenant**:
    * Open a new PowerShell session.
 Login using your Azure account where you want to deploy resources and authenticate.
-This will be called **Primary AD** in this page for clarity.
+This will be referred to as **Primary AD** for clarity.
    ```powershell
    Login-AzAccount
    ```

    >   If you are seeing errors or you don't see the subscription in your **Primary AD**, you might be running in the wrong Azure context.
 Run the following to Clear, Set and then verify your Azure context.
    >   ```powershell
    >   Clear-AzContext
    >   Connect-AzAccount
    >   Set-AzContext -TenantId **{YourPrimaryADTenantID}**
    >   Get-AzContext
    >   ```

+* **Create Secondary AD tenant**: Azure API for FHIR needs to be deployed in Active Directory tenants for Data control plane authorization and Resource control plane for resources.
+Most companies lock down Active Directory App Registrations for security purposes which will prevent you from publishing an app, registering roles, or granting permissions.
+To avoid this, you will create a separate "secondary" Active Directory domain.
+(A basic Azure Active Directory domain is a free service.)
+   * Use a browser to navigate to the Azure Portal, navigate to Azure Active Directory.
+Click "Create a tenant".
+Enter an Organization name e.g. "{yourname}fhirad".
+Enter an Initial domain name and click the Create button.
+This will be referred to as **Secondary AD** for clarity.

    * Connect to your **Secondary AD** and authenticate. **DO NOT SKIP THIS**
    ```powershell
    Connect-AzureAd -TenantDomain **{{yourname}fhirad}.onmicrosoft.com**